 In-person teaching made social distancing difficult, therefore, to promote continuous learning, schools began to rely on e-learning forces from March 2021.
 Almost all schools started functioning remote, in terms of taking classes, conducting exams, holding discussions, etc.

 Technology rapidly transformed education and traditional classroom learning took a drastic change.
-There were times when parents grounded children for using their mobile phones, but with the rise of e-learning, distant learning was made possible, thanks to mobile devices.
+There were times when parents grounded children for using their mobile phones, but with the rise of e-learning and mobile LMS apps, distant learning was made possible, thanks to mobile devices.

 In response to such high demand, popular e-learning platforms started offering free access to their services so that students can continue learning, which resulted in the largest online movement in the history of education.